-Can’t afford $50 per month to sponsor a child, then please consider “Project 365” for $10 per month.
+Can’t afford $50 per month to sponsor a child, then please consider “Project 365” many small donations of say $10 per month can add up to provide a Scholarship for a student.

 What is Project 365?